 - 2 cups fresh blueberries

-- To make the blueberry sauce: Cook the frozen berries, sugar and zest in a small saucepan over medium-low heat until they are tender and the sugar dissolves, about 5 minutes.
+- Cook the frozen berries, sugar and zest in a small saucepan over medium-low heat until they are tender and the sugar dissolves, about 5 minutes.
 Blend the berries with a blender or immersion blender until pureed.

-- To make the cake: Preheat oven to 350°F. Grease a Springform Cake Pan, 8 x 3 Inch and line the bottom with parchment.
+- Preheat oven to 350°F. Grease an 8x3-inch Springform Cake Pan and line the bottom with parchment.

 - In a food processor, mix together the graham crackers, brown sugar, salt, and butter.
 Pour the mixture into the prepared pan and press it out in an even layer.
 Bake for about 12 minutes, until it starts to look lightly toasted.
 Lower oven to 325°F.